MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/api-ref/xbox-live-rest/uri/multiplayeractivity/atoc-reference-multiplayer-activity.md

 [/titles/{titleId}/users/{xuid}/activities](swagger-uris/GetActivity.yml)

 Gets the activity for a user playing a specific title.
 Uses the GET operation.
+Client and Service callable.

 [/titles/{titleId}/users/{xuid}/activities](swagger-uris/UpdateActivity.yml)

 Sets or updates the activity for a user playing a specific title.
-Uses the PUT operation.
+Uses the POST operation.
+Client and Service callable.

 [/titles/{titleId}/users/{xuid}/activities](swagger-uris/DeleteActivity.yml)

 Deletes the activity for a user playing a specific title.
 Uses the DELETE operation.
+Client and Service callable.

 [/titles/{titleId}/activities/query](swagger-uris/ExternalGetActivityBatch.yml)

 Gets a batch of multiplayer activities for a list of users.
 Uses the POST operation.
+Client and Service callable.

 [/titles/{titleId}/recentplayers](swagger-uris/PostUniRecentPlayers.yml)

 Appends to or updates a user's list of recent players (unidirectional).
 Uses the POST operation.
+Client callable only.

 [/titles/{titleId}/recentplayers/server](swagger-uris/PostServerUniRecentPlayers.yml)

 Appends to or updates a set of users' lists of recent players (unidirectional).
 This is essentially a batch API of the client API, for servers.
 Uses the POST operation.
+Service callable only.

 [/titles/{titleId}/recentplayergroups/server](swagger-uris/PostServerRecentPlayerGroup.yml)

 Appends to or updates all users' recent players within a group (bidirectional).
 Uses the POST operation.
+Service callable only.

 [/titles/{titleId}/invites](swagger-uris/sendInvite.yml)

 Send an invite to an Xbox Live user.
 Uses the POST operation.
+Client callable only.

 [/titles/{titleId}/invites/server](swagger-uris/sendServerInvite.yml)

 Sends an invite to an Xbox user with the given connection string.
 Uses the POST operation.
+Service callable only.

 <a id="ID4EAC"></a>